voytekh/MacOSReinstall/README.md

 - Write a script to renew Kerberos Token automatically
 - Add Kerberos configuration (command line/Intune script)
 - Config Internet Account from the command line
-- Check Point Endpoint Security VPN needs deep dive for the correct configuration
+- Check Point Endpoint Security VPN needs a deep dive for the correct configuration
 - Set "Open using Rosetta" from the command line for Adobe Acrobat Reader (without this, SimplySign does not work!)

 ---